neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

 .. py:function:: gds.scaleProperties.write.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.
+.. py:function:: gds.scc.mutate(G: Graph, **config: Any) -> DataFrame

+            The SCC algorithm finds sets of connected nodes in an directed graph, where all nodes in the same set form a connected component.

+.. py:function:: gds.scc.stats(G: Graph, **config: Any) -> Series[Any]

+            The SCC algorithm finds sets of connected nodes in an directed graph, where all nodes in the same set form a connected component.

 .. py:function:: gds.scc.stream(G: Graph, **config: Any) -> DataFrame